 A new funding milestone has been announced for Freedom West 2.0, a master plan to right the wrongs of 20th-century urban redevelopment in San Francisco’s Fillmore District.
 The $27 million secured to date comes a month after a new state bill has created a new pathway to finance the project.
 The development team includes MacFarlane Partners and Avanath Capital Management.

 The development team tells YIMBY that construction will start next week for the eight-story apartment at 2480 Bancroft Way in Southside, Berkeley.
 The Edge, as it is called, will overlook the UC Berkeley Campus by the busy Telegraph Avenue intersection.
 Ruegg & Ellsworth is the project developer.

-Development permits have been filed seeking the approval of a residential project proposed at 1149 Girard Street in Visitacion Valley, San Francisco.
-The project proposal includes the construction of a three-story residential building with basement.
-Triplet Technology LLC is responsible for the development.
+Development permits have been filed seeking the approval of a residential project proposed for development at 1811 V Street in Sacramento.
+The project proposal includes the construction of two three-story buildings offering duplex units and attached Accessory Dwelling Units (ADU).
+Randy Cowan Building Design is responsible for the designs.

 Urban Catalyst has purchased the final parcel needed for the Icon/Echo master plan in Downtown San Jose.
 The sale comes just over a month after the developer revealed plans to change the office component to housing, increasing the potential housing capacity from a few hundred to over one thousand units.
 New renderings shared by Urban Catalyst provide a preliminary glimpse at the design.